DMacMakes/dmdocs/content/en/torrens/aac202/assessments/index.md

   * Warming/cooling shadows, maybe improving the contrast
   * Adding rim light
   * Adding gloss/specular hilight/shine to some elements
-  * painting in eyelashes and eyebrows that you didn't have geometry for
+  * Painting in eyelashes and eyebrows that you didn't have geometry for

 <!--
 ---